-This large-scale project is expected to affect all parts of Robertson Hall.
-During construction, Woodrow Wilson School administrators and faculty currently housed in Robertson would be relocated to Green Hall on Washington Road.
+This large-scale project will affect all parts of Robertson Hall.
+During construction, Woodrow Wilson School administrators and faculty currently housed in Robertson will be relocated to Green Hall on Washington Road.

 Frequently Asked Questions

-1. When would construction begin in Robertson Hall?
-How long would it last?
+1. When will construction begin in Robertson Hall?
+How long will it last?

-A: Construction is proposed to begin in January 2019, pending trustee approval.
-Demolition would begin on the higher floors of Robertson, and construction would continue for approximately 18-24 months.
-The expected completion date for the project would be summer 2020.
+A: Construction will begin in January 2019, pending trustee approval; although, only the lower level will be accessible after mid-December 2018.
+Demolition will begin on the higher floors of Robertson, and construction will continue for approximately 18-24 months, with an expected completion date of late summer/early fall 2020.

-2. What areas of Robertson Hall would be affected?
+2. What areas of Robertson Hall will be affected?

-A: The proposed scope of the project includes the first, second, third, and fourth floors, portions of the lower level, and possibly Arthur Lewis Auditorium and Shultz Dining Room — nearly 48,000 square feet in total.
+A: The proposed scope of the project includes the first, second, third, and fourth floors, portions of the lower level, and minor updates to Arthur Lewis Auditorium — nearly 48,000 square feet in total.

-3. How would Robertson Hall be accessed during construction?
+3. How will Robertson Hall be accessed during construction?

-4. Would Shultz Dining Room remain open for food and beverages during construction?
+4. Will Shultz Dining Room remain open for food and beverages during construction?

-A: Shultz Dining Room would likely be closed for the duration of the project.
-Food and coffee are available in all of the other Princeton dining locations, including the Atrium Café in the Louis A. Simpson International Building just across Scudder Plaza from Robertson.
+A: Shultz Dining Room will be closed for the duration of the project.
+Food and coffee are available in all of the other Princeton dining locations, including the Atrium Café in the Louis A. Simpson International Building just across Scudder Plaza from Robertson Hall.

-5. Where would Woodrow Wilson School events take place?
+5. Where will Woodrow Wilson School events take place?